CHIHCHIEH-LAI/Portfolio/README.md

 For recruiters and interviewees interested in delving deeper into the technical aspects of my projects, I am more than happy to share the code and project details during interviews.

-## Skills
+## Lists
-- Distributed System
+- Distributed Systems Protocol
-  - C++
+  - Fault-Tolerant Key-Value Store
-  - Object-Oriented Design
-  - key-value store
-  - replication control
-  - consistent hashing ring
-  - membership protocol
-  - gossip heartbeating, all-to-all heartbeating
+  - Gossip-Style Heartbeating Membership Protocol
+  - All To All Heartbeating Membership Protocol
 - Web Development
-  - Python, D3js, HTML, JavaScript, CSS
-  - Object-Oriented Design
-  - dashboard, dash
-  - three-tier design (application, data access and database layer)
-  - DBMS, MySQL, MongoDB, Neo4j
+  - Publication Explorer App with MySQL, MongoDB and Neo4j
-- Amazon Web Service
-  - Python
-  - AWS computing, EC2, Lambda
+  - Elixir, PostgreSQL, and Phoenix - Employee Data Management API
+  - NBA Player Narrative Visualization
-  - AWS storage, Aurora, DynamoDB, S3, ElasticCache
+- AWS
+  - US City Distance Calculator Chatbot with AWS Lambda, Lex and DynamoDB
-  - Kubernetes, AWS EKS
+  - AWS Storage Service with RDS, ElastiCache, and S3
-  - Docker, DockerHub
-  - Flask
-- Machine Learning
+  - Deep Learning Web Service using AWS EKS and Docker
-  - Python
-  - Numpy, Pandas
+- AI
-  - PyTorch
+  - Face-Aging Image Generation with PyTorch and GANs
-  - scikit-learn
-  - Generative Adversarial Network, Transformer

 ## Distributed Systems
-### Fault-Tolerant Key-Value Store (currently working on)
+### Fault-Tolerant Key-Value Store
 In this project, I've built a fault-tolerant key-value store that supports CRUD operations (Create, Read, Update, Delete).
 The key-value store will also provide load-balancing using a consistent hashing ring to hash both servers and keys, and it will be fault-tolerant up to two failures.

 The project is built upon the foundation of a Membership Protocol, which I have implemented.
 The project handles failure detection and maintains a dynamic view of the membership in the distributed system.